 Cases of medullar depression have been reported during treatment of systemic helminth infections (long-term treatment with higher doses) (see section 4.8).
-Numerations of blood formula should be performed when starting the treatment and then after two weeks of treatment with albendazole.
+Numerations of blood formula should be performed when starting the treatment and then every two weeks of treatment with albendazole during each 28-days cycle.